What is a placement year and work based learning?

 We've provided a wealth of information about placement years and work-based learning on our Careers and employability pages.

-Placement learning support for students within the Faculty of Health and Human Sciences.
+Placement learning support for nursing and health professions students within the Faculty of Health.

 Guidance for students prior to and after your placement